vandanue/ADG-1/Notes/5_noise_attenuation.md

 where $r(t)$ is the recorded trace, $w(t)$ is the source wavelet, $r(t)$ is the reflectivity, and $n(t)$ is noise.
 Deconvolution aims to recover $r(t)$ by minimizing the wavelet effect through inverse filtering.

 In practice, deconvolution in Seismic Unix can be performed using the `supef` command, which applies predictive deconvolution to enhance resolution and reduce short-period multiples.
+The `decon` script is shown below.

 ```bash
 #!/bin/sh